huynguyenanh2000/Disaster-Response-Pipeline/README.md

 ## **Project Descriptions**

 This project is a part of Udacity Data Scientist Nanodegree program.
-We apply text processing techniques(Tokenization, Lemmatization, Count Vectorizer, Tdidf, ...) and use Random Forest model to classify the messages of disaster event.
+It helps us to categorize the message of a disaster event so that we can react in a timely manner.

 ## **File Structure**